 ABSTRACT: The Internet and social media have opened niches for political exploitation of human dispositions to hyper-alarmed states that amplify perceived threats relative to their objective probabilities of occurrence.
 Researchers should aim to observe the dynamic “ramping up”… more »

 ABSTRACT: Index insurance was conceived to be a product that would simplify the claim settlement process and make it more objective, reducing transaction costs and moral hazard.
-However, index insurance also exposes the insured to basis risk, which arises because there can be a mismatch between the index measurement and the actual… more »
+However, index insurance also exposes the insured to basis risk, which arises because there can be a mismatch between the index measurement and the… more »

 Forthcoming – Journal of Economic Methodology